HughIsaacs2/DatPart/README.md

 * WebRTC support (for Chrome OS and providing a web proxy).
 * UDP support on Chrome OS.
 * Maybe support regular domain names [the way Beaker Browser does](https://beakerbrowser.com/2017/02/22/beaker-0-6-1.html), I don't know how this would be done via a browser extension but I feel like it might be possible (if well executed this could be useful for easing bandwidth/data use on certain sites).
+* Edge support?
+(Not possible yet, needs the Proxy API, if it ever gets it)
 * Safari support?
 (I'm unsure if this is possible)
-* Edge support?
-(Again unsure if this is possible)
 * Internet Explorer support?
-(I'm being ridiculous here, but still unsure if this is possible)
+(I'm being ridiculous here, but again unsure if this is possible)